shahhussain-t/PIAIC_45ASSIGMENTS/README.md

 <h1>project014</h1>
-<p><b>Changing Guest List:</b> You just heard that one of your guests can’t make the dinner, so you need to send out a new set of invitations.
+<p>15.<b>Changing Guest List:</b> You just heard that one of your guests can’t make the dinner, so you need to send out a new set of invitations.
 You’ll have to think of someone else to invite.
 <br>

 • Start with your program from Exercise 14.
 Add a print statement at the end of your program stating the name of the guest who can’t make it.